-- Artificial Intelligence an Machine Learning
+- Artificial Intelligence and Machine Learning;

-- Computational Management
+- Computational Management;

-- Security and Reliability
+- Software Engineering;

-- Software Engineering
+- Visual Computing and Robotics.

 Each specialism has a flexible mix of breadth and depth, consisting of two or three compulsory modules as well as choices from a selection of core and optional modules.